Helloworld10011/Class-projects/Causal Inference/README.md

 #### Causal Inference- Fall 2019
-All the assignments of Causal Inference course.
-They are implemnted in **R**.
+All the assignments of the Causal Inference course.
+They are implemented in **R**.
 The description of each one is in its folder